Richmond School District

-Richmond School District (School District No. 38) is a school district based in Richmond, British Columbia, Canada.
+Richmond School District, officially the Board of Education of School District No. 38 (Richmond), also known as SD38, is a school district based in Richmond, British Columbia, Canada.
+The school board is governed by seven elected trustees, and serves the entire city of Richmond.

-The school board serves the city of Richmond.
+The district supports a hands on approach to learning that emphasizes students' actual skills rather than grades and standardized test performance.

 Schools

-As of 2016 the district has 38 primary schools, 10 secondary schools, and one alternative school.
-The Richmond School District (SD38) believes in a hands on learning approach and is less worried about the grades of their students, but rather the actual skills of their students.
+As of 2016, the district operates 38 primary schools, 10 secondary schools, and one alternative school.

 Elementary schools

 Secondary schools

 Prior to 1996, Richmond had separate Junior Secondary Schools (grades 8–10) and Senior Secondary Schools (grades 11–12).
 Starting in 1996, the district began a two-year merging process that changed all high schools to be Grades 8 to 12 inclusive.